Alok-Jadhao/react-todo-app/README.md

 # React To-Do App

-A simple and modern To-Do application built with React.
+A simple and modern To-Do application built with React and a Node.js/Express + MongoDB backend.
 Add, complete, and delete your tasks with a clean UI.
-Your todos are saved in your browser using localStorage.
+Your todos are now stored in a real database!

+---

 ## Features

 - ✅ Add new todos
 - ✅ Mark todos as completed (with strikethrough)
 - ✅ Delete todos
-- ✅ Persistent storage (localStorage)
+- ✅ Persistent storage with MongoDB database
+- ✅ RESTful API backend (Express)
 - ✅ Responsive and clean UI

+---

 ## Screenshots

 ![Screenshot](screenshot.png) <!-- Add your screenshot file if available -->

+---

 ## Getting Started